How to Prepare Your Caravan for the Summer Season

 Water (tank and lines)

 We always start the interior part with the water system.
-This is about loosening and removing deposits from the fresh water tank and the lines.
+This is about loosening and removing deposits from the freshwater tank and the lines.
 The good thing here is that the actual work is done by the water tank cleaner*.

 You have to do a few things in advance: